 We need to make sure that none of our neighbors are ever turned away

 when they look to the church for help."

 There is just one goal for Feeding Our Neighbors: to ensure that no hungry neighbor is turned away.

-Sponsored by Catholic organizations throughout the Archdiocese of New York and managed by Catholic Charities, 100 percent of contributions to the campaign support local food pantries that serve New Yorkers, non-Catholics and Catholics alike.
+Sponsored by Catholic organizations throughout the Archdiocese of New York and managed by Catholic Charities, 100% of contributions to the campaign support local food pantries that serve New Yorkers, non-Catholics and Catholics alike.

 The Challenge of Feeding the Hungry

-- The cost of living In New York is high: the cost of a low-cost meal within the Archdiocese of New York is nearly 9% higher than the national average.
+- The cost of living In New York is high: the cost of an affordable meal within the Archdiocese of New York is nearly 9% higher than the national average.

 - More than 1.7 million people in New York City live in poverty.